Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Army and its opponents have combined to score more than 56 points in four of nine games this season.

-- Army has combined with its opponents to put up more than 56 points in four of nine games this season.
+- UMass has combined with its opponents to score more than 56 points in seven of 10 games this season.

+- Saturday's total is 4.6 points higher than the combined 51.4 PPG average of the two teams.

 Army Stats and Trends

-- In Army's nine games this season, it has five wins against the spread.

-- The Black Knights covered the spread in their only game when favored by 37 points or more.
+- This season, the Black Knights won ATS in their only game as a favorite of 36.5 points or more.

-- Army has eclipsed the over/under in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Army's games this year have gone over the point total five times in nine opportunities (55.6%).

-- Army is 1-2 against the spread and 2-1 overall this season when the team puts up more than 44.0 points.
+- Army is 1-2 against the spread and 2-1 overall in games when it scores more than 44 points.

-- The Black Knights rack up 400.2 yards per game, 77.0 fewer yards than the 477.2 the Minutemen give up per contest.
+- The Black Knights collect 400.2 yards per game, 77 fewer yards than the 477.2 the Minutemen allow per contest.

-- In games that Army amasses more than 477.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Army picks up more than 477.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Black Knights have turned the ball over seven times this season, three fewer than the Minutemen have forced (10).

 - Find the latest spread and moneyline odds for Army at SISportsbook.